MalloryWittwer/image-analysis-field-guide/src/sections/exploring_further/online_resources/page.md

 ---
 # 🌐 Online resources

-Browse our list of resources available for free on the web on the topic of scientific image analysis.
+Browse our curated list of online resources on the topic of scientific image analysis.

 ```{code-cell} ipython3
 :tags: [remove-input]